How To Protect Your Leather Boots & Shoes from Rain

 If you do end up getting your leather shoes soaked in the rain, allow the shoes or boots to dry thoroughly.
 Before setting them to dry, however, make sure you protect the shape to ensure they fit properly when you put them on again later.

-You can add a water-repellent barrier of your own to ensure that your shoes do not soak in water too quickly when you wear them in the rain.
+You can add a water-repellent barrier of your own to protect your leather shoes in the rain.
 Leather Honey Leather Conditioner’s primary job is to condition your leather, but as a bonus it adds a water-repellent barrier that is a measure of protection against rain damage.
-Conditioning leather with Leather Honey Leather Conditioner is yet another step you can take to protect your shoes.
+Conditioning leather with Leather Honey Leather Conditioner is another step you can take to protect your shoes from rain.
+Remember that you don't want to apply a waterproofing product.
+Leather is skin and it needs to breathe.
+Sure, a waterproofing product will protect your leather shoes in the rain, but it can ruin the leather.
+A waterproofing product will seal the leather, which will eventually lead to it deteriorating.

 leather shoe softener

-Regular leather cleaning on your boots and shoes will remove grit, debris, and even salt kicked up by walking through the rain.
+Regular cleaning of your leather boots and shoes will remove grit, debris, and even salt kicked up by walking through the rain.
 Use Leather Honey Leather Cleaner followed by Leather Honey Leather Conditioner every six months to help clean leather bootsand condition them.
-These steps will help protect your leather shoes from the elements for another few months.
+These steps will help protect your leather shoes from the rain for another few months.

 More to Know About Protecting Leather Shoes in The Rain